Secure Remote Access for Synology NAS: A Complete Zero-Trust Guide

 Update DSM and Core Services

 Keep DSM updated to ensure the latest kernel patches, OpenSSL libraries, and security hardening improvements are active.
+See our guide on network connectivity basics for Synology NAS.

 Enable HTTPS and Certificate Validation